-The FESA gives regulatory authority to the USFWS for federally listed terrestrial species and nonanadromous fish.
+The FESA gives regulatory authority to the USFWS for federally listed terrestrial species and non-anadromous fish.
 The NMFS has regulatory authority over federally listed marine mammals and anadromous fish.
 The Santa Clara Valley Habitat Plan (SCVHP; ICF 2012, discussed further in Section 4.3.1) provides Section 10 take coverage under the ESA for federally listed covered species with potential to occur in the project area, including California red-legged frog (CRLF; Rana draytonii) and California tiger salamander (CTS; Ambystoma californiense).
-If federally-listed species not covered by the SCVHCP have potential to occur within the project area, take coverage may be obtained through Section 7 consultation between a federal agency (e.g., United States Army Corps of Engineers) and USFWS and/or NMFS.
+If federally listed species not covered by the SCVHCP have potential to occur within the project area, take coverage may be obtained through Section 7 consultation between a federal agency (e.g., USACE) and USFWS and/or NMFS.

-Migratory Bird Treaty Act of 1918 4.1.2
+4.1.2 Migratory Bird Treaty Act of 1918

-The Migratory Bird Treaty Act (MBTA) (16 USC §§ 703-711), as administered by the USFWS, makes it unlawful to "pursue, hunt, take, capture, kill, attempt to take, capture or kill, offer for sale, sell, offer to purchase, purchase, deliver for shipment, ship, cause to be shipped, deliver for transportation, transport, cause to be transported, carry, or cause to be carried by any means whatever, receive for shipment, transportation or carriage, or export at any time, or in any manner, any migratory bird, or any part, nest, or egg of any such bird."
-This includes direct and indirect acts, except for harassment and habitat modification, which are not included unless they result in direct loss of birds, nests, or eggs.
+As administered by the USFWS, the Migratory Bird Treaty Act (MBTA) (16 USC 703 et seq.) makes it unlawful to "pursue, hunt, take, capture, kill, attempt to take, capture or kill, offer for sale, sell, offer to purchase, purchase, deliver for shipment, ship, cause to be shipped, deliver for transportation, transport, cause to be transported, carry, or cause to be carried by any means whatever, receive for shipment, transportation or carriage, or export at any time, or in any manner, any migratory bird, or any part, nest, or egg of any such bird."
+This definition includes direct and indirect acts, except for harassment and habitat modification, which are not included unless they result in direct loss of birds, nests, or eggs.